 What is the purpose of a Data Request?

-The Novisto Requests Module allows users to gather environmental, social, and governance (ESG) data to manage the organization’s issues.
-When a Data Request is initiated, participants are assigned pre-designated roles to streamline contributing, reviewing, and approving the data.
+The Novisto Requests module allows users to gather environmental, social, and governance (ESG) data to manage organizations’ ESG information, assets, and liabilities.
+When a data request is initiated, participants are assigned pre-designated roles to streamline contributing, reviewing, and approving data.

-Request participants – following their designated roles – are invited to input, review or approve data.
+Request participants – following their designated roles – are invited to input, review, or approve data.
 Each step in the workflow is logged in an audit trail.
-The Contribution>Review>Approval process is designed to enforce accountability and data accuracy.
+The Contribution>Review>Approval process is designed to enforce accountability and to ensure data accuracy.